Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-In conclusion, we leverage kink waves in a soft tube to create a self-oscillating limb that cyclically performs a full-step motion at high frequencies.
-Inspired by nature, we blur the boundaries between actuation, control, and body-environment interaction by physically synchronizing multiple limbs through explicit internal coupling or implicit interaction with the environment, realizing rapidly-moving, autonomous mechanofluidic robots.
+In conclusion, we leverage kinks traveling along a soft tube to create a self-oscillating limb that cyclically performs a full-step motion at high frequencies.
+Inspired by nature, we blur the boundaries between actuation, control, and body-environment feedback by physically synchronizing multiple limbs via explicit and implicit couplings, realizing rapidly moving, autonomous robots.
+The observations from the various robotic demonstrations we performed point towards the potential of a holistic and overarching approach when designing robots, to achieve robust and adaptive behavior across diverse environments.
+This approach does place emphasis on the physical design of the highly interacting robot, and therefore, it will likely require the development and improvement of available design tools for these types of integrated systems to discover or design useful and robust emergent dynamic behaviors.